Groundfloor Review: Is It Legit?

 Do You Have to Be a U.S. Resident to Invest with Groundfloor?

 No, you don’t.
-International investors can invest with Groundfloor too.
+International investors can invest with Groundfloor as well.

 Can I Buy Stock Shares in Groundfloor?

-You can buy your Groundfloor stock shares directly through Groundfloor.
-There is a minimum purchase requirement of ten shares of Groundfloor stock.
+You can buy your Groundfloor stock shares directly through Groundfloor or through the platform that is hosting the stock sale.
+There is usually a minimum purchase requirement of ten shares of Groundfloor stock.

 What’s the Difference Between Groundfloor and a REIT?

 When you invest with a traditional REIT, your “basket” of investments is chosen on your behalf.
-With Groundfloor, you get to choose which investments go into your basket.
+With Groundfloor, you are automatically invested and diversified into dozens of real estate loans at once.

 What Types of Projects Does Groundfloor Finance?